To my fellow Scots

 We have just had an election where Scotland - and the rest of Britain - voted overwhelmingly for change.
 And change is desperately needed: to create high quality jobs, improve our NHS, transform our schools, preserve our environment, and combat poverty and inequality.
 But right now there is no overwhelming majority for how Scotland should be governed.

-I am therefore inviting all of you - whatever your views on independence - to attend a Neighbourhood Assembly.
+I am therefore inviting all of you - whatever your views on independence - to attend a Neighbourhood Assembly put on by Our Scottish Future.
 To talk together as one community about what kind of a Scotland we want to build over the next decade.
 To find what values and hopes we have in common.
 To understand why we disagree when we do.
 To uncover the sort of change we could all unite behind.
 We need to hear what every community in Scotland has to say.

 Despite the turmoil of the last decade I still hope that Scotland's future will be better inside the United Kingdom in some form, and that we can find a way forward that the vast majority of people in Scotland can support.